ggandor/lightspeed.nvim/README.md

 ![quick example 3](../media/quick_example_3.png?raw=true)

-An alternative could have been using a "shortcut" - skipping the second pattern character (`e` in our case), and just typing the label, if it has an inverse highlight.
+An alternative could have been using a [shortcut](#shortcuts) - skipping the second pattern character (`e` in our case), and just typing the label, if it has an inverse highlight.
 This is only practical if the first pattern character is hard to type - it is not worth it to deliberately pause and wait for a potential shortcut, instead of going with the flow.
 Shortcuts can _always_ be used as normal labels - skipping is optional.